Diyi2020/Diyi2020.github.io/_talks/QEC_talk.md

 ---
-title: "From Hype to Prototype, a mathematical introduction to quantum computing"
+title: "From Hype to Prototype, a mathematical introduction to quantum computing and quantum error correction"
 collection: talks
 type: "Talk"
 permalink: /talks/2024-10-22-talk-3